Grawler/DeezerTools/README.md

 - Initial release

 ### 0.2:

-- Output artists dictionary as "output_ DeezerArtistCollect.txt"
+- Output artists dictionary as "output_DeezerArtistCollect.txt"
 - Include playlist ID in output
 - Create README
 - Moved changelog to README
 - Created "config.py" for variables (deezer_id)
 - Set up ignored_playlist_ids for later use in config.py
-- Renamed project to DeezerTools
+- Renamed project to DeezerTools (was DeezerArtistCollect)

+### 0.3:

+- "Ignored list" feature added, which can be set up in config.py
+- "Ignore artist" feature added, which can be set up in config.py
+- (DeezerArtistCollect) "Duplicate artist" feature added, collects artists found in multiple playlists and outputs it as "output_DeezerArtistDupeCollect.txt" (if anything was found)

 ## ToDo

 - File saving/loading so it doesn't have to cycle through the entire playlists collection
-- Also report when artist is found in another playlist
 - Check if playlist has changed in size, if not ignore
-- Ability to ignore certain playlists by id
 - Throw exception when a variable is invalid
+- Ignore songs by id

-## Feature Tools
+## Future features

-- Check if artist's first letter belongs in playlist
+- Check if artist's belongs in playlist if sorted by first letter (DeezerArtistPlaylistBelong)
-- Check number of songs in playlist and reports back
+- Check number of songs in playlist and reports back (DeezerPlaylistSongCount)
+- Report what albums are in a certain playlist (DeezerPlaylistAlbums)
+- Try to shrink playlists by combining them (DeezerPlaylistOptimize)

 ## License

-See the [LICENSE.md](LICENSE.md) file for details
+See the [LICENSE.md] file for details

 ## Acknowledgments